 Another Italian found that airborne levels of the carcinogen were highest in outlying areas where wood is burned, rather than in more urban areas.
 The exception was in urban Milan, where elevated benzo(a)pyrene levels were associated with the presence of wood-fired pizzerias.

 in São Paulo, Brazil, found that an average wood-burning pizzeria burns 48 metric tons of wood each year.
-In total, 7.5 hectares of Eucalyptus forest are burned there annually by pizzerias and other wood-burning restaurants.
-Not only is this bad for forests, but burning that much wood also adds significantly to air pollution levels.
-According to the study’s authors, the effects from pizzeria and barbecue emissions are higher than those from industrial sources, since pizzerias and barbecues have chimneys much closer to ground level and release pollutants all year long in populated areas.
+In total, 7.5 hectares of eucalyptus forest are burned there annually by pizzerias and other wood-burning restaurants.
+Not only is this harmful for forests, but burning that much wood also adds significantly to air pollution levels.
+The study’s authors point out that the health effects from pizzeria and barbecue emissions are higher than those from industrial sources, in part because pizzerias and barbecues have chimneys much closer to ground level and release pollutants all year long in populated areas.

 , wood-burning pizza restaurants, bagel bakeries and grilled chicken restaurants that burn wood and charcoal are estimated to emit 60 metric tons of fine particle pollution each year, creating significant health risks for the neighbors of these establishments.
-(See also our information about the of a pollutant.)
+(See our information about the of a pollutant.)

 For those eating the food, there is evidence that they are harmed as well.
 Wood-grilled and smoked foods contain elevated levels of heterocyclic amines (HCAs) and polycyclic aromatic hydrocarbons (PAHs).
 These compounds are mutagenic — they damage DNA as they are metabolized in the body.